Ranking every centre-back to play for Chelsea since John Terry left

 Here, we’ve attempted the surprisingly difficult task of ranking Chelsea’s starting centre-backs since his departure from worst to best.

-The Ivorian centre back has risen up through the Chelsea ranks and made his club debut in an League Cup match against Grimsby Town in September 2019.
-Still only 20 years old, Guehi is spending this season on loan at Swansea.
+Guehi rose up through the Chelsea ranks and made his club debut in a League Cup match against Grimsby Town in September 2019.

 However, considering he has only made 12 appearances for the club to date, the Wales international can have no complaints about his placing on this list.

-He’s slipped from first-team contention recently but scored the club’s goal of the season during a 5-2 win at Wolves in September 2019.
+The centre-back made 22 first-team appearances in 2019-20 and even scored the club’s goal of the season during a 5-2 win at Wolves.

 Tomori’s goal vs Wolves. 🔥😱 pic.twitter.com/vu9CuRO7RO